dgarhdez/mbd-ml2/slides_markdown/math_for_ML.md

 ### Vectors

-:gear: a vector is typically regarded as a geometric entity characterized by a magnitude and a direction
+A vector is typically regarded as a geometric entity characterized by a magnitude and a direction

-:computer: Data structure consisting of a collection of elements
+In Computer Science it's a data structure consisting of a collection of elements

-* The numbers are called components of the vector
+* The positions in which we place the elements are called components of the vector
 $$ \text{1 components: }\begin{pmatrix} u_1 \end{pmatrix} $$
 $$ \text{2 components: } (u_1, u_2)$$
 $$ \text{n components: } (u_1, u_2, ..., u_n)$$